 Upon completion of this minor, students will be able to:

-- Define sustainable development.
+- Define sustainability.

 - Identify existing conditions of: a) environmental degradation, b) economic failure, and c) social inequity; and provide plausible explanations for their cause, interdependency, and reasonable ideas for their resolution.

 - State the importance of inter-generational responsibilities to sustainability.